The course is part of these learning paths

 Assessment templates.
 These templates define a specific configuration as to how an assessment is run on your EC2 instances.

 Rules packages.
 Rules packages contain a number of individual rules which are individually checked against the telemetry data that comes back from the assessment.
-The rules packages are common vulnerabilities and exposures, Center for Internet Security benchmarks, security best practices, and one time behavior analysis.
+The rules packages are common vulnerabilities and exposures, Center for Internet Security benchmarks, and security best practices.

 Assessment run.
 Once you have configured your Amazon Inspector role, installed the agents, and configured your assessment target and assessment templates, you can run the configured assessment on your assessment targets, which is known as the assessment run.